jakob-bauch-314/snake/README.md

-# Snake AI Project 🐍
+# Snake AI 🐍

-This project features an AI-controlled snake that can navigate the game grid efficiently and win every time by systematically covering the entire space without collisions.
-Below is an explanation of how the AI logic works.
+The best snake ai algorithm you will ever see in your life. the snake will cover the entire space like a madman until there are no apples left.

 ## How the Snake AI Works

 ### Core Logic
-The AI uses a deterministic algorithm that combines **path safety checks** and **apple proximity optimization** to ensure the snake never collides with itself or the walls while moving toward the apple.
-Here's the breakdown:

 1. **Direction Alternation**:
    - The snake alternates between turning left or right based on its current position.
 The direction is determined by the parity of `(x + y) % 2`, where `x` and `y` are the head's coordinates.
    - If the parity is `0`, the snake prioritizes a left turn (`(dir + 3) % 4`).
    - If the parity is `1`, it prioritizes a right turn (`(dir + 5) % 4`).
+   - This ensures that there is always a direct way from the snakes head to its tail, and when enough apples are collected, this will automatically determine an epicycle for the entire board.

 2. **Safety and Apple Proximity Checks**:
    - For both the prioritized turn direction (`dir_0`) and the straight direction (`dir_1`), the AI evaluates: